-The Resource Economics minor is available to students outside the AREC Department.
+The Resource Economics minor is available to students outside the Applied Economics Department.

-Each minor in the Agricultural and Resource Economics (AREC) Department is created to provide students within and outside the discipline the opportunity to study a secondary area.
+Each minor in the Applied Economics Department is created to provide students within and outside the discipline the opportunity to study a secondary area.
 Each minor requires 27 credits of course work in addition to the student's major.
 At least 12 of the 27 credits must be upper division.
 No credits counted toward the minor can be courses also counted toward the student's major.